Zweih/yaylog/README.md

 - `depends` - list of dependencies (output can be long)
 - `required-by` - list of packages required by the package and are dependent (output can be long)
 - `provides` - list of alternative package names or shared libraries provided by package (output can be long)
+- `conficts` - list of packages that conflict, or cause problems, with the package

 ### JSON output
 the `--json` flag outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.